Accessibility for Ontarians with Disabilities Act (AODA) Policy

 Timely Service for Accommodations

 Provincial Sign Systems is committed to accommodating persons with disabilities in a timely manner.
 This includes, but is not limited to, alternate formats of our information and communications and individualized emergency plans.

 Employees requesting accommodations must contact their manager/lead hand or Kevin Van Sickle, President and provide notification of the need for an accommodation.
 Accommodations will be determined, coordinated and implemented in a timely matter with no cost to the individual.

 Provincial Sign Systems will meet the Accessibility Standards for the Design of Public Spaces when building or making major modifications to public spaces.

 People with disabilities may use their personal assistive devices when accessing our goods, services or facilities.

 In cases where the assistive device presents a significant and unavoidable health or safety concern or may not be permitted for other reasons, other measures will be used to ensure the person with a disability can access our goods, services or facilities.

-We will ensure that our staff are trained on assistive devices we have on site or that we provide that may be used by customers with disabilities while accessing our goods, services or facilities.
+We will ensure that designated staff members are trained on any assistive devices that we have on site and any devices that we may provide for use by guests with disabilities while accessing our facilities.